VCCE/VCC/README.md

 VCC attempts to be an accurate emulation of a "stock" Tandy Color Computer 3 just as you would have bought in a Radio Shack store or Tandy Computer Center in 1986-1992.

-For VCC usage see the User Guide at <https://github.com/VCCE/VCC/wiki>  Also on the wiki are release notes and additional documantaion.
+For VCC usage see the User Guide at <https://github.com/VCCE/VCC/wiki>  Also in the wiki are release notes and additional documantaion.

 The Color Computer 3 (or the "Coco 3" as it was known by it's users) was the final iteration of a series of computers starting with the "TRS-80 Color Computer" (also known as the "Coco 1") in 1980 with it's 4k of RAM, Non-Extended Color BASIC, and expansion slot for Game & Software Cartridges.
 Programs could be run from cassette tape.
 Eventually the memory was exapanded from 4k to 16k ( which allowed the use of "Extended Color BASIC"), then 32k, and finally 64k.
 Also relesed by Tandy was the Disk Drive unit for 5.25' Floppy disks, which along with 64k of memory, allowed it to run Microware's "OS-9 Level 1" for the 6809 processor.
 Several motherboard revisions were released with the Silver Coco 1, until Tandy upgraded to a new design with a smaller footprint and slightly more modern circuitry.
 This machine was the "Tandy Color Computer 2" or "Coco 2", which went through several revisions and came in 16k Color BASIC and 64k Extended Color BASIC models.
 Finally in 1986 Tandy release the final model, the "Tandy Color Computer 3" or "Coco 3" with 128k of memory (expandable to 512k), and "Super Extended Color BASIC" with expanded high resolution graphics with up to 16 colors from a palette of 64 colors.

-VCC directly models the "stock" 128k Coco 3 and is expandable to many levels that were available by Tandy and 3rd party vendors.
+VCC emulates a "stock" 128k Coco 3 and is expandable to many levels that were available by Tandy and 3rd party vendors.
 These include:

 1. "Tandy MultiPak Interface" or "MPI" with 4 expansion slots.
 2. "Tandy FD-502 Disk Drive Controller" with "Disk Extended BASIC" and 4 configurable virtual disk drives